Half-Shot/half-shot.github.io/content/blog/2025_roundup/index.md

 aliases = ["/blog/2025-roundoff"]
 [taxonomies]
 categories = ["2025", "end-of-year"]
+[extra]
+image="/blog/2025-roundup/field_full.webp"
+image_alt="A picture of some yellow rapeseed fields split in the middle with a path."
 +++

 Hey friends!
 This post got stuck in a sludge of inaction for the last week, and has just been sanded down and ready for your consumption.
 2025 was a reasonably